 Walterry Insurance Brokers

 A fiscal sponsor is not mandatory.
-It is up to the producer whether or not they feel a fiscal sponsor is necessary.
+It is up to the filmmaker whether or not they feel a fiscal sponsor is necessary.

 LPB makes every effort to get its projects on PBS, secondary public media distributors and/or public television platforms.
 LPB offers the project to these entities and works with PBS programmers in securing a broadcast.